hapijs/joi/API.md

 #### `string.creditCard()`

-Requires the number to be a credit card number (Using [Lunh Algorithm](http://en.wikipedia.org/wiki/Luhn_algorithm)).
+Requires the number to be a credit card number (Using [Luhn Algorithm](http://en.wikipedia.org/wiki/Luhn_algorithm)).

 ```js